ViennaBorowska/Employee-Tracker-CMS/README.md

 ## Description

 A CMS (Content Management System) CLI to veiw and manage a company's employees, roles and departments.
+The database can be build up manually, or there is a seeds.sql file in the project with dummy data to test the functionality of the application.

 ## LANGUAGE : JavaScript